roman-milk/roman-milk.github.io/pam-and-nancy.md

+===

- ****** Pam and Nancy ****** byJust_Plain_Bob© I was the one surprised when I got to her place just in time to see her get in a car with some guy.
+I was the one surprised when I got to her place just in time to see her get in a car with some guy.
 She slid over next to him and they exchanged what looked like one hell of a passionate kiss.
 I pulled up along side them, stopped and waited to be noticed.
 When after a minute they still hadn't come up for air I honked my horn twice.
 That got their attention and they split apart and looked over at me.
 The look on the guy's face was one of irritation, but he blocked my view of Pam so I've no idea of what her facial expression was.
 She looked around the guy to see who was honking the horn and when she saw me I waved 'bye-bye' and drove off.

  As I was driving away I was remembering the 'bad vibes' I'd sensed way back when and I chastised myself for not paying attention to the feelings I'd had at the time.